JingyeChen/C3-STISR/README.md

 Due to company policy, I can't provide the code.
 To guarantee reproducibility, I am working on reimplement C3-STISR.
 The final result will be released around September.
 Thank you all for your support.

+Since a lot of my works (including reviewing papers) are written in one framework, I decide not to release the complete code.
+Instead, following items are released for reproducibility:

+- model scrits

+- training scripts

+- log

+- final pth

+You can find the rest codes in TPGSR and STT.

+# :flushed: Difference between the paper :flushed:

+- Visual clue is removed since it does not help improving recognition performance.

+- Linguistical clue is trained with CTC loss.

+- Performance on CNN is changed from 65.2\%/53.6\%/39.8\% to 65.6\%/53.4\%/39.9\%.
 ## :wink: Related Works :wink:
 · Text Gestalt: Stroke-Aware Scene Text Image Super-Resolution [[Paper]](https://arxiv.org/pdf/2112.08171.pdf) [[Code]](https://github.com/FudanVI/FudanOCR)